AryanSylia/AryanSylia/README.md

-# Arya Essatti | Cybersecurity & Digital Growth
+# Aryan Essatti | Cybersecurity & Digital Growth

 ### 🧭 About Me
 Ambitious and curious professional with a strong passion for **cybersecurity**, **digital systems**, and **continuous learning**.